handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 ## Overview

 With sorting, you can easily rearrange rows of data, based on the values in specific columns.
-This is particularly useful for analyzing and organizing large datasets, which helps you identify patterns and trends.
+This is particularly useful for analyzing and organizing large data sets, which helps you identify patterns and trends.

 You can sort data in different ways: